paperandsoap/icinga/README.md

 member of the check-mk-admin group.
 The password is the hash as created by htpasswd.
 Used here is a hash for the password `test`.

+In order to use notifications the user will need to be setup with some default fields:

+* email
+* pager
+* firstname
+* lastname
+* icinga => contactgroups

+The default contactroup added for all machines is 'all'.
+Add your user to this contactgroup to receive all notifications.
+Currently only 'all' is supported but this will change in the future.

 ```
 {
   "id": "icingaadmin",
   "htpasswd" : "$apr1$mXxUCwMY$dePujmMXMOd9yPZyXaQ6Q0",
+  "email": "admin@nodomain.com",
+  "pager": "",
+  "firstname": "Icinga",
+  "lastname" : "Admin",
+  "icinga": { "contactgroups": ["all"] },
   "enabled" : true
 }
 ```